kevinnowland/kevinnowland.github.io/index.md

 as long as jekyll doesn't tell me something is completely broken.
 This isn't a collaborative project, so I'm not going to feel bad about not putting changes on separate branches.

+### Design choices

+As with all personal websites, this site is a public mask over a private life.
+What's here is what I want to show publicly, but I hope it doesn't come off too much as a technical portfolio, even if that is partly its purpose.
+I mostly hope to use this site to encourage my own growth.
+If I am not making progress in some interest, then that will be reflected by a lack of change here, and I don't want my public persona to solidify.
+This is another reason to minimize lag between what exists locally on my laptop and what is pushed to GitHub.